Sam-mx/sam-ecommerce/README.md

 ## Descriptions

 Build and Deploy a Responsive Full Stack E-Commerce App with an Admin Dashboard & CMS in 2024 | Next 14, Stripe.
+I'm grateful to "Javamastery" on YouTube for the ideas and motivation.

 ## Tech Stacks Used:
 - HTML